luxfi/node/vms/example/xsvm/README.md

 ## How it Works

-XSVM utilizes LuxGo's [teleporter] package to create and authenticate Subnet Messages.
+XSVM utilizes luxd's [teleporter] package to create and authenticate Subnet Messages.

 ### Transfer